SoftHu/tos_avg/En/heart_4_2_9.md

 graph LR
 Start -->1754287120283058[<b>Speaker 👉 Oda:</b>
-\nI've heard from other yokai that &lbrace;playername&rbrace; is quite the chef, so I've been hoping you could give me some advice.\nI hope you all like it!
+\nI've heard from other yokai that &lbrace;c.playername&rbrace; is quite the chef, so I've been hoping you could give me some advice.\nI hope you all like it!
 I got the strawberries fresh from the vendor this morning.]
 1754287120283058 -->1754287230031284[<b>Speaker 👉 Fox:</b>
 \nOh,
-but why does &lbrace;playername&rbrace; have 3 strawberries?\nI only have 2!!…
+but why does &lbrace;c.playername&rbrace; have 3 strawberries?\nI only have 2!!…
 Yui is playing favorites!]
 1754287230031284 -->|Because she likes me more.|1754287295587765[<b>Speaker 👉 Oda:</b>
 \n... &#40;blushes&#41;...
 Come on, try it!]